hollywilkalis/capstone-planning/README.md

 #### Tools, frameworks, libraries, APIs, modules and/or other resources needed to meet the MVP
 * React
-* A styling framework such as Materialize or Bootstrap (leaning towards Materialize at this time
+* A styling framework such as Materialize or Bootstrap (leaning towards Materialize at this time) 2/23/18 update: After further research, don't like the Materialize customization options available with React.
+Spent a little time this afternoon investigating others, including react-md.
 * Javascript